mewfree/mewfree.github.io/_posts/2015-07-18-introduction.markdown

 interesting to share those thoughts with other people as well.

 I wanted to be able to edit the blog using a simple setup using stuff I am already familiar with like Markdown formatting and Vim.
-Then I remembered about [Jekyll](http://jekyllrb.com) from my brief encounter with the Ruby ecosystem (I nowadays mostly code in NodeJS and Python).
+Then I remembered about [Jekyll](http://jekyllrb.com) from my brief encounter with the Ruby ecosystem (I nowadays mostly code in Nodejs and Python).
 I did a quick local setup and realized by reading the documentation that it was natively supported by [GitHub Pages](https://pages.github.com/) so I jumped on the occasion since I wasn't too keen on setting up a dedicated hosting system for this (eventhough I have a weird obsession for tinkering with servers).